apache/openwhisk-client-go/README.md

 client, err := whisk.Newclient(http.DefaultClient, config)
 ```

 ### Example

 You need to have an OpenWhisk service accessible, to run the following example.

-Please be advised that all the Go files you are about to create should be under the directory of $GOPATH or its subdirectories.
-For example, create the Go file named _openwhisk_client_go.go_ under a directory called $GOPATH/src/example to try the following code.

 ```go
 import (